ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 You would help me?
 Why would you help me, after I insulted you?
 How can I trust you?

+**Rhymerosaurus:** I have to live in the sewage if we dont stop it too.
+I dont want to live in sewage.
+Thats why Im reporting this to you.

 **Loki:** Then we are in this together.
 Let us go together and face the monstrous sewage monster. he says with a resolute air

 We shall leave at once.
 May the odds be in both of our favour.

-**Rhymerosaurus:** I have to live in the sewage if we dont stop it too.
-I dont want to live in sewage.
-Thats why Im reporting this to you.
+**Rhymerosaurus:** Indeed.
+I walk out of his castle, and towards the gates of the closest sewer system entrance.

 **Loki:** Loki walks by the creature's side